 Linked resources, time lag and MWh ratio will be three new daily dispatch data parameters used to represent the energy production and time lag relationship between generation resources on a hydroelectric cascade river system.
-The energy produced by upstream resources require a proportional amount of energy to be produced by downstream resources after a period of time to prevent downstream resources from operating in a manner that would endanger the safety of any person, damage equipment, or violate any applicable law.
+The energy produced by upstream resources require a proportional amount of energy to be produced by downstream resources after a period of time to prevent downstream resources from operating in a manner that, as a dispatch instruction, reasonably could be expected to endanger the safety of any person, damage equipment, or violate any applicable law.

 These parameters will only be available to registered market participants submitting dispatch data for dispatchable generation resources that are registered with a minimum hydraulic time lag of less than 24 hours to downstream dispatchable generation resources.
 The upstream and downstream generation resources must also be owned by the same market participant.
-Refer to daily cascading hydroelectric dependency status in the Facility Registration detailed design document for eligibility requirements.
+Refer to time lag parameter in the Facility Registration detailed design document for eligibility requirements.

-Registered market participants will have the ability to link eligible resources such that all of the hourly energy offers for the upstream resources will be evaluated with all of the hourly energy offers for linked downstream resources.
+Registered market participants will have the ability to link eligible resources such that all of the hourly energy offers for the upstream resource will be evaluated with all of the hourly energy offers for the linked downstream resource